 Avoiding sick people is suggested—especially since many respiratory viruses look similar, and about 80% of the coronavirus cases are mild like most upper respiratory infections.
 However, if someone needs medical attention, they should seek it.
 Technology is a great way to facilitate care without exposure and risk of infection.
 If someone you know is sick, make sure they are getting the care they need.
-If you’re the one who falls ill, stay home from work or school, and seek medical attention and testing.
+If you’re the one who falls ill, stay home from work or school and seek medical attention and testing.
 Most health care systems have a protocol for screening for potential exposures, including some text-based screening options.

 How COVID-19 began